-Forward thinking organizations even send a pre-encounter statement.
-It looks like a patient statement, but is sent in advance of the visit.
-The pre-bill identifies each aspect of billing, shows the total patient obligation, explains each changes and includes personalized notes for each patient’s unique circumstance.
+Forward-thinking organizations even send a pre-encounter statement.
+It looks like a patient statement but is sent in advance of the visit.
+The pre-bill identifies each aspect of billing, shows the total patient obligation, explains each change, and includes personalized notes for each patient’s unique circumstance.

 Improve payment tools

 Medical price estimates are becoming a necessity to meet the demands of consumerism.
 No one wants to haggle over their medical bills like they haggle over the MSRP price of a new car—Frankly, no one wants to haggle over the price of a car either in this day and age.
 The buyer or patient rarely comes out with the better deal, and financial uncertainty raises the level of unease among your patients, which impacts the patient experience.Offer your patients options such as:

 - Mobile payment reminders

 - Multiple payment plan options

 The less information your patients need to enter into a portal, the easier it is to pay especially in those busy and stressful times of year like the holidays.
 If it’s quick and convenient to pay through the patient’s preferred method, they are more likely to pay and in a timely manner.